To develop world class community leaders

 The course embraces his philosophy that successful community management extends beyond technology, which perpetually changes, while the principles of social science remain the same: people are still motivated by the same stimuli, still react in similar ways to similar situations and still build relationships.

 Breda is FeverBee’s Community Consultant.
-She helps deliver the community management course and manages the forthcoming FeverBee community.
+She helps deliver the community management course.

 Breda joined FeverBee after spending over four years working with Learning Pool Ltd, the UK’s only online learning community for the Public Sector.
 As a result of this she is passionate about the shared benefits which result when individuals collaborate and share their experiences; a core ethos of FeverBee’s Community Management course.